Young-N-Ambitious/.github/README.md

-# .github
+# YNA
-README for the YNA Squad Organization
+Documentation for YNA SQUAD